-If you have been charged with prostitution or prostitution solicitation, please contact Jamison Koehler at 202-549-2374 or firstname.lastname@example.org.
-Mr. Koehler has a lot of experience representing clients in exactly this type of case.
+If you have been charged with prostitution or prostitution solicitation, please contact Jamison Koehler at 202-549-2374 or email@example.com.
+Mr. Koehler has extensive experience representing clients in exactly this type of case.
 He promises to try to resolve the matter as quickly and as discreetly as possible.
 First-time offenders should be eligible for some type of diversion program (see below).

 Elements of the Offense

 It is unlawful for anyone in Washington, D.C. to engage in prostitution or to solicit for prostitution.
 “Prostitution” means a sexual act or contact with another person in return for giving or receiving a fee.
 According to this definition, both the person offering the services and the person receiving the services could be convicted of the offense.
 “Soliciting for prostitution” is defined as inviting, enticing, offering, persuading, or agreeing to engage in prostitution.